Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * B. Add the Azure Pipelines app to the GitHub repository.
 * **C. Add the Azure Boards app to the repository.**
 * D. Create a GitHub action in GitHub.

+The correct answer is:

+**C. Add the Azure Boards app to the repository.** ✅

+Explanation:

+To display **GitHub commit status and link commits/work items** in **Azure Boards**, the first required step is to integrate the repository with Azure Boards by installing the **Azure Boards app** in GitHub.

+Specifically, you must add the:

+**Azure Boards app**
+to your **GitHub repository.

+This enables:

+* Linking commits and PRs to work items
+* Displaying commit status in Azure Boards
+* Traceability between code and project management

+Why the others are incorrect:

+* **A. Configure MFA** ❌ → Security best practice, but unrelated to Azure Boards integration.
+* **B. Add the Azure Pipelines app** ❌ → Used for CI/CD, not work item/commit tracking in Azure Boards.
+* **D. Create a GitHub Action** ❌ → Automation workflow, not required for Azure Boards commit visibility.

+Correct integration order:

+1. **Add Azure Boards app to GitHub repo** ✅
+2. (Optional next steps) Configure pipelines, policies, etc.

+✅ **Final answer: C. Add the Azure Boards app to the repository.**

 Correct Answer: C. Add the Azure Boards app to the repository.